surajssc1232/royalai/README.md

 ## Acknowledgments

-- Mistral AI for the Small v3.1 model API
+- X.AI for the Grok model API
 - Showdown.js for Markdown parsing
 - Flask framework
 - Vercel for hosting